 HCD has proposed the definition of Level 2 EVSE to identify the minimum amperage required.
 The definition is a minimum and does not preclude installation of higher amperage circuits.
 Designers/developers may specify higher amperages for projects as deemed necessary.

-Item 2

-Chapter 2, DEFINITIONS, Section 202, ELECTRIC VEHICLE (EV) READY SPACE

-HCD is proposing to define Electric Vehicle (EV) Ready Space as a vehicle space which is provided with a branch circuit; any necessary raceways, both underground and/or surface mounted; to accommodate EV charging, terminating in a receptacle or a charger.
+No changes to the FET were made as a result of this comment.
+Item 2 Chapter 2, DEFINITIONS, Section 202, ELECTRIC VEHICLE (EV) READY SPACE HCD is proposing to define Electric Vehicle (EV) Ready Space as a vehicle space which is provided with a branch circuit; any necessary raceways, both underground and/or surface mounted; to accommodate EV charging, terminating in a receptacle or a charger.
+Commenters and Recommendation:

-Cesar Diaz, Senior Manager, Public Policy, Chargepoint

-Commenter proposes that HCD specify that each parking space defined as being EV ready, specifically be "defined as featuring an adjacent wired electrical junction box, receptacle or EV supply equipment (EVSE)."
+Cesar Diaz, Senior Manager, Public Policy, Chargepoint Commenter proposes that HCD specify that each parking space defined as being EV ready, specifically be "defined as featuring an adjacent wired electrical junction box, receptacle or EV supply equipment (EVSE)."
+Agency Response:

 HCD appreciates the commenter's points of view and the commenter's suggestions.
 HCD worked with stakeholders to develop a definition that is clear and prevents a code user from drawing a conclusion that a junction box meets the requirement or that a receptacle or charger is not necessary.
 It is HCD's intent that EV charging be immediately available at the EV ready space via an installed receptacle or EV charger and be ready to provide charging without additional installation of electrical equipment.

-Section 4.106.4 includes mandatory regulations for EV charging and EV charging infrastructure for new construction.
+No changes to the FET were made as a result of this comment.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4 Section 4.106.4 includes mandatory regulations for EV charging and EV charging infrastructure for new construction.
+Commenter and Recommendation: